 A wetland system known as the Western District lakes, which includes Lake Bookaar, is located approximately one kilometre east of the study area.
-There is also a dam and a drainage line (the 'east-west' drainage line), which eventually becomes Blind Creek, located within the study area (Figure 2).
+There is also a dam and several drainage lines within the study area (Figure 2).
 Two common waterbirds (White-necked Heron Ardea pacifica and Australian Shelduck Tadorna tadornoides) were observed within the study area.

 The habitat within the study area is not considered suitable to provide breeding or flocking resources for state significant waterbirds such as Brolga Grus rubicunda.
-The east-west drainage line, which connects to a drainage line that runs just outside and parallel to the study area's eastern boundary heading north (the 'north-south' drainage line), does not connect to the wetland system (Figure 1).
+The east-west drainage line, which connects to a drainage line that runs inside and parallel to the study area's eastern boundary heading north (the 'north-south' drainage line), does not connect to the wetland system (Figure 1).
 Likewise, water run-off from the study area does not reach the wetland system (Venant Solutions 2020), being intercepted by the north-south drainage line, or settling on either side of it during significant flood events (Figure 2).
 The waterbodies within and immediately adjacent to the study area provide low quality habitat for common waterbird species compared with the high-quality habitat present throughout the wetlands that form part of the Western District Lakes Ramsar Site.